 Documentary Collection: Meaning, Types, And Process

 What Is A Documentary Collection?
+Understanding Documentary Collection Meaning

 A documentary collection (DC) is a type of transaction where the exporter approaches his bank (known as remitting bank) for the collection of payment, which sends documents to the importer’s or buyer’s bank (collecting bank) along with the instructions to further send those documents to the buyer for releasing the payment.
 In other words, it is a type of trade finance instruments where an exporter is paid for its shipped goods by an importer after the banks of both the parties exchange the required documents.
 After the presentation of the documents, the exporter’s bank collects funds from the importer’s bank usually after the goods have arrived at the importer’s location.

-It is different from a letter of credit.
+A document collection is different from a letter of credit.
 In the case of DC, the exporters can get the payments by presenting its shipping and collection documents to their remitting bank.
 The remitting bank is responsible for forwarding these documents to the importer’s bank.
 Then, the importer’s bank pays the exporter’s bank by crediting those funds.
 However, the role of the banks is limited in the documentary collection as they do not verify the documents, or guarantee the payment.
 They just guide you through the flow of the documents.

 Types of Documentary Collection